 The Original Chinese Conjuror tells the true story of magician William Robinson who, in his efforts to enliven his act, adopts the persona of a mystical conjuror from China - and keeps his real identity hidden to all but those closest to him.
 Raymond Yiu’s opera is a hilarious and poignant tale of ambition, masquerade, and - of course - magic!

-We'll also be exploring opera's fasincation with Japan in Saint-Saens'
+We explored opera's fasincation with Japan in Saint-Saens'

-We're delighted to welcome Ensemble Tempus Fugit to Leeds with their production of
+We were delighted to welcome Ensemble Tempus Fugit to Leeds with their production of